 Information about historical land management on cover sands can be unlocked from soil archives.
 In the course of the 20th century, the majority of the heaths were transformed into arable land and forest plantations.
-Soils were deeply ploughed and soil archives were severely damaged or even destroyed (Fig. 1).
-As a consequence the total heath area in the Netherlands decreased from 600000 to 30000 ha (Fig. 2).
-Remaining parts of eligible soil archives can be found as palaeosols underneath barrows, i.e. burial mounds (Doorenbosch, 2013), polycyclic sequences in drift sand landscapes (van Mourik et al., 2012a,b; Sevink et al., 2013) and plaggic Anthrosols (Spek, 2004; van Mourik et al., 2011).
+Soils were deeply ploughed, and soil archives were severely damaged or even destroyed (Fig. 1).

+As a consequence the total heath area in the Netherlands decreased from 600 000 to 30 000 ha (Fig. 2).
+Remaining parts of eligible soil archives can be found as paleosols underneath barrows, i.e., burial mounds (Doorenbosch, 2013), polycyclic sequences in drift sand landscapes (van Mourik et al., 2012a, b; Sevink et al., 2013), and plaggic Anthrosols (Spek, 2004; van Mourik et al., 2011).
 Some of these archives have now been included in managed nature reserves and are considered as cultural heritage.

-The aim of this paper is to reconstruct the impact of ancestral heath management on the development of soils (Pozols, Arenosols and plaggic Anthrososls) and landforms (barrows, drift sand covers and dunes) based on previously published research cases.
-Key sites that were used for this paper include recently investigated barrow palaeosols (Doorenbosch, 2013) and a cross section through an inland dune ridge van Mourik, 2012a).
+The aim of this paper is to reconstruct the impact of ancestral heath management on the development of soils (podzols, Arenosols, and plaggic Anthrosols) and landforms (barrows, drift sand covers, and dunes) based on previously published research cases.
+Key sites that were used for this paper include recently investigated barrow paleosols (Doorenbosch, 2013) and a cross section through an inland dune ridge (van Mourik et al., 2012a).
 These sites will be described and discussed in detail in the following sections.
-The soil records from the barrow landscapes cover the period between ≈3000 BC and the Roman Time.
-The soil archives from the cross section of the dune ridge cover the period after the Roman Time and 1900.
-Few information is available in the literature about heath management from the beginning of the Roman Time until the Early Middle Ages.
-However, the continuity of the Ericaceae in pollen diagrams of raised bogs and palaeosols, suggests the continuity of heaths during this period, probably as extensive grazing areas, without clear registration in the soil archives.
+The soil records from the barrow landscapes cover the period between $\approx 3000 \, \text{BC}$ and the Roman period.
+The soil archives from the cross section of the dune ridge cover the period after the Roman period and 1900.
+Little information is available in the literature about heath management from the beginning of the Roman period until the early Middle Ages.
+However, the continuity of the Ericaceae in pollen diagrams of raised bogs and paleosols suggests the continuity of heaths during this period, probably as extensive grazing areas, without clear registration in the soil archives.